Corona and the effects on contracts under Dutch law

 2. When this benefit is a debt-claim of the debtor against a third party, then the debtor may comply with the previous paragraph through a transfer of that debt-claim to the creditor.

-Please note: most commercial contracts in the Netherlands give the other party the possibility to terminate or alter the contract in case of non-performance by the obligor due to force majeure.
+Most commercial contracts in the Netherlands give the other party the possibility to terminate or alter the contract in case of non-performance by the obligor due to overmacht.

 If there is no contractual clause to the contrary, the parties to a contract under Dutch law can generally claim specific performance, if this is not definitively or temporarily impossible.

-But, under Dutch law contract performance shall be deemed impossible in the event governmental corona measures would reasonably preclude this.
+Under Dutch law, contract performance is deemed impossible in the event governmental corona measures would reasonably preclude this.

 Performance of a contract under Dutch law will not generally be considered impossible if the obligor can in some way or form still fulfil his obligations.
-But please note; under Dutch contract law there is a limit to this; the obligor must make a reasonable effort to perform his contractual duties, but generally is not held to make an unreasoblably excessive and disproportionate effort.
+Under Dutch contract law there is a limit to this: the obligor must make a reasonable effort to perform his contractual duties, but generally is not held to make an unreasonably excessive and disproportionate effort.

 Do the corona measures preclude performance of the obligations arising out of a contract under Dutch law?
-Generally, the obligor has the onus to set out in sufficient detail that he is inable to perform his contractual obligations due to the corona measures.
-And if the other party would take the opposite positiion, than the onus of proof rests upon the obligor.
+Generally, the obligor has the onus to set out in sufficient detail that he is unable to perform his contractual obligations due to the corona measures.
+And if the other party would take the opposite position, then the onus of proof rests upon the obligor.

 As a general rule of Dutch contract law, any failure of a party in the performance of one of its obligations under the contract automatically grants to the other party the power to terminate the agreement.
-Article 6:265 of the Ducth Civil Code reads as follows:
+Article 6:265 of the Burgerlijk Wetboek reads as follows:

 1. Every failure of a party in the performance of one of his obligations, gives the opposite party the right to set aside the mutual agreement in full or in part, unless the failure, given its specific nature or minor importance, does not justify this setting aside and its legal effects.